ribasco/ucgdisplay/README.md

 ---
 A universal character/graphics display library for ARM embedded devices based on Java.
 Provides drivers for character based lcd devices (Hitachi HD44780) and over 40+ graphic monochrome lcd devices (Powered by U8g2).

+This project aims to minimize the hassle of s

 ### Features

 ---
-* Display drivers
+##### Display drivers

-    * Character LCD driver features
+######  Character LCD driver features
 * Pure java implementation for Hitachi HD44780 driver powered by Pi4j (Will probably add JNI/native support if performance is an issue)
-        * Designed with flexibility in mind allowing different for configuration setups for interfacing with your ARM device (e.g. Gpio expanders/I2C/SPI/Shift Registers)
+* Designed with flexibility in mind allowing different configurations for interfacing with your ARM device (e.g. GPIO expanders/I2C/SPI)
 * No mandatory pin mapping configuration!
 You have the freedom to choose whatever device pins you want to use for your LCD device.

-    * Graphic LCD driver features
+###### Graphic LCD driver features
 * Over 46+ display controllers supported.
 Refer to the table below for the supported display controllers.
 * Powered by U8g2.
 Basically, the graphics lcd driver is just a wrapper for the u8g2 library, so the available drawing operations should be equivalent to the ones found in U8g2.
+* Virtual mode support.

 * Event-driven UI framework (Currently under development)

 ### Supported display controllers